davidgasquez/handbook/content/computer-science/programming.md

 ## [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)

+Version control software enables teams to work in distributed and asynchronous environments, manage changes and versions of code and artifacts, and resolve merge conflicts and related anomalies.

 1. Separate subject from body with a blank line.
 1. Limit the subject line to 50 characters.
 1. Capitalize the subject line.